- Home

 Rehab Today by PCP offers a full medical alcohol detox for anyone with a dependence on alcohol.
 Clinically, medical alcohol detox is proven to be the safest way to withdraw from alcohol.

 At our detox and rehab centres, our doctors comprehensively assess our clients on admission for alcohol or drug dependence.
+Blood tests may be used to measure blood alcohol content (BAC), which determines the amount of alcohol present in the bloodstream.
+This is how alcohol is measured in blood samples, providing an accurate assessment of recent alcohol consumption.

 In the case of an alcohol dependence being identified, we will prescribe medication that will help to alleviate the majority of alcohol withdrawal symptoms and drastically reduce the chances of life-threatening symptoms developing.